 This can come in the form of sharp mental focus, seeking to bring one’s understanding to an optimal level of precision and clarity as opposed to a focus on the level of blurred approximation, in a state of passive, goalless mental drifting.

-This is also through the performance of an independent thinking, independent judgment.
-You weigh the truth or falsehood of any claim or the right or wrong of any issue with the ability to accept in uncritical passivity and assertions of others.
+This is also through independent thinking and judgment.
+An individual with self esteem is able to weigh weigh the truth or falsehood of any claim or the right or wrong of any issue independently of uncritical passivity and assertions of others.

 It isn’t the conviction that one can never make an error.
-It is the conviction that one is competent to think to, to judge and to know and to correct one’s errors.
+It is the conviction that one is competent to think, judge and correct one’s errors.

-You can argue that his or her character is the sum of the principles and values that guide his actions in the face of moral choices.
-If you default on the responsibility of thought and reason, hence undercutting your competence in living, you’ll feel unworthy.
-If you betray your moral convictions, you will not retain your sense of confidence.
+The individual’s self esteem can be said to be the sum of the principles and values that guide one’s actions in the face of moral choices.
+If you default on the responsibility of thought and reason, hence undercutting your competence in living.
+You’ll feel fundamentally unworthy.
+If you betray your moral convictions, you’ll not retain your sense of confidence.

-If you don’t respect yourself, you’ll never be able to respect others.
-These are the people that constantly show up late, say something, and do otherwise.
+If you don’t respect yourself you’ll never be able to respect others.

 Every individual has an innate sense to understand to the best of our intellectual capabilities.
-Sometimes, this defaults in childhood through irrational parenting, authority figures, and societal norms.
-If a person develops healthily, and acquires a set of values, his mind and emotions achieving harmony, he won’t be chronically torn between knowledge and desires.
+Sometimes, this can be negatively influenced in childhood through irrational parenting, authority figures and societal narratives.
+On the other hand, if an individual develops healthily, and acquires a set of values where his mind and emotions is in harmony, he won’t be chronically torn in between.

 The difference between a well-adjusted individual and avoidance is that one is fleeing from reality, and the other is taking proper cognizance over it.

 Self-esteem is also ostensibly tied to one’s feeling of purpose.
-It is the desire to grow in knowledge and skills, in understanding and control.
+It is an individuals desire to grow in knowledge and skills, in understanding and control.
 The opposite is stagnant passivity.

-The lack of self-esteem is often expressed by people who desire to escape consciousness and the ability or need to form rational thought.
-This is often expressed through sexual pleasure, money for the sake of money and common vices in society such as drugs or alcoholism: the pleasure received from temporarily feeling helpless.
+The lack of self-esteem can be expressed by individuals who desire to escape consciousness and the ability or need to form rational thought.
+This is often expressed through the senseless chase of sexual pleasure, money for the sake of money and other vices in society such as drugs or alcoholism.
+The chase for temporary pleasure experienced from temporarily feeling helpless.

-This pleasure is different from the man who uses his faculties properly, and of actual values in reality.
+This pleasure is different from the man who uses his faculties properly that is grounded in reality.

-Self-esteem is confidence is one’s ability to achieve values and not the external achievement of it.
-The former is ‘I Can’, and the other is ‘I Have’.
+Self-esteem is confidence in one’s ability to achieve values and not the external results of it.
+The former is ‘I Can’, and the latter is ‘I Have’.

-The rational, self-confident man, on the other hand, is motivated by a love of values and a desire to achieve them.
+The rational, self-confident man, on the other hand, is motivated by an inherent love of values and a desire to achieve them.

-Pseudo self esteem is an irrational pretense at self-value.
+On the other hand, pseudo self esteem is an irrational pretence at self-value.
 It is an avoidance of anxiety and it provides a temporary sense of security.
-To the individual of authentic self-esteem, there is no clash between his recognition of the facts of reality and the preservation of one’s self-esteem, since he basis his self-esteem as his ability to act accordingly with the facts of reality as he understands them.
+To the individual of authentic self-esteem, there is no clash between his recognition of the facts of reality and the preservation of one’s self-esteem.
+That is because he bases his self-esteem as an ability to act accordingly with the facts of reality as he understands them.

-However, to the man of no self esteem, reality appears to be a threat, as an enemy.
-It’s always a choice between reality or his self esteem.
+However, to the man of no self esteem, reality appears to be a constant threat, as an enemy.
+It’s a constant choice for him.
+It’s reality or his self esteem.

 The determinant of a man’s self-esteem is the motivation between fear and love.
-You can be motivated by confidence, or you can be motivated by terror.
+You can be motivated by confidence or you can be motivated by terror.
 To a man that lacks self-esteem, he lives negatively, defensively and extensively.
-His life is always in psychological danger.
-He is always in anger, psychologically.
+He is always in psychological danger.
 He never reaches normality.

 This can take the form of:

-Sigmund Freud, in one of his final theories, maintained that anxiety is triggered by forbidden sexual desire that breaks through the barrier of repression and causes the ego to feel overwhelmed and threatened.
-The unblocking of one anxiety is also known to unblock stir up other conflicts, which are anxiety-provoking.
+Sigmund Freud maintained that anxiety is triggered by forbidden sexual desire that breaks through the barrier of repression and causes the ego to feel overwhelmed and threatened.
+The unblocking of one anxiety is also known to unblock stir up other conflicts that are anxiety-provoking.